 The Fuel Hex Hydraulic Driver from Milwaukee equips a handy size.
 Just about 9 x 6 x 5 inches.
 It features four-mode speed control to choose from, so you have better control of speed.
 The maximum output it can provide is 800 watts.
 Milwaukee 2760-20 M18 supports only 18V batteries.

 It weighs about 2.81 pounds, making it incredibly lightweight.
 I think it is more than enough for the day-to-day task of home and small projects.

 In terms of performance, M18 is the winner.
 But it’s equally true that M12 is versatile.
 So if you want to get an impact driver for household works or small projects, then M12 is your good to go.
 On the flip side, if you need a heavy-duty tool, then you should go for the M18.

 In a nutshell, M12 has a Brushless, and M18 has a Brushed motor.
 Speaking of the overall functionality, M18 can provide higher performance and higher torque compared to M12, while M12 is lightweight and has better longevity.

 What if the drill bit gets stuck in my impact driver?

 From using pliers to wires, there are two effective ways available in terms of getting a stuck bit out of your impact driver.
-Click on the link the learn everything about drill bit stuck in an impact driver.

 In this writing, I’ve compared the m12 vs. m18 impact driver in every aspect.
 Motor, Speed, Torque, Power, and Battery are all the necessary topics I’ve included in the article.
 So I believe that now you have a clear idea about both power tools, and you can choose what exactly you do require.